-Cort T. Malone is a shareholder in the New York and Stamford offices of Anderson Kill and practices in the Insurance Recovery and the Corporate and Commercial Litigation Departments.
-He is an experienced litigator, focusing on insurance coverage litigation and dispute resolution, with an emphasis on commercial general liability insurance, directors and officers insurance, employment practices liability insurance, advertising injury insurance, and property insurance issues.
-Cort is also a member of the firm's Hospitality, Environmental Law, Cyber Insurance Recovery and COVID Task groups.
+Cort T. Malone is a shareholder in the New York and Stamford offices of Anderson Kill and is the Chair of the firm’s Biometric Liability Insurance Recovery Group.
+Cort is an experienced litigator, focusing on insurance coverage litigation and dispute resolution, with an emphasis on commercial general liability insurance, cyber insurance, employment practices liability insurance, advertising injury insurance, directors and officers insurance, and property insurance issues.
+He is also a member of the firm's Restaurant, Retail & Hospitality, Environmental Law, Cyber Insurance Recovery, and COVID Task Force groups.

 Cort's recent sample engagements include:

-- Tried complex multi-site summary process action in Connecticut state court resulting in successful return of properties to a major commercial landowner of hundreds of service station locations following argument before and affirmance by Connecticut Supreme Court.
+- Tried complex multi-site summary process action in Connecticut state court resulting in successful return of properties to a major commercial developer following argument before, and affirmance by, the Connecticut Supreme Court.

-- Representation of corporations to obtain insurance coverage for governmental claims, including SEC and EEOC investigations and settlements.
+- Represented various corporations in obtaining insurance coverage for governmental claims, including SEC and EEOC investigations and settlements.

 - Successfully defended D&O policyholders against insurance company attempts to rescind insurance policies on the basis of alleged policyholder misrepresentations.

 Professional MembershipsFederal Bar Council; American Bar Association, Advertising Injury Subcommittee of the Insurance Coverage Litigation Committee, co-chair; New York State Bar Association; Connecticut Bar Association